JanMetz/Tetris/README.md

 This is a simple recreation of the famous game Tetris in Rust language.

-It is a cross-platform console application which uses crossterm library for visualization.
+It is a cross-platform console application which uses crossterm library (https://docs.rs/crossterm/0.27.0/crossterm/) for visualization.

-You can interact with the game using keyboard:
+You can interact with the game using your keyboard:
- - pressing the arrow key 'Up' will rotate the brick
+ - press the arrow key 'Up' to rotate the brick
- - pressing the arrow key 'Left' will move the brick to the left
+ - press the arrow key 'Left' to move the brick to the left
- - pressing the arrow key 'Right' will move the brick to the right
+ - press the arrow key 'Right' to move the brick to the right
- - ctrl + c terminates the game
+ - press ctrl + c to terminate the game

-You can compile it using Cargo.
+You can compile and run the project using Cargo. https://doc.rust-lang.org/cargo/guide/